 Over time, his seeming un-revolutionary solution to local problems would lead to a revolution in banking: banks everywhere would start gambling on the markets with other people’s (government-backed) money.
 We have created the very fiat of a soft spongy printed money economy, sponsored by nothing other than the state itself.
 This brought us eventfully to The Financial Crisis and the illiquidity of the world today, 2023.

-This article was not meant to demonize either of these fine men, for unlike Marx, whose personal letters prove him to be a resentful ignorant autocrat, Keys and Keynes were balanced individuals fighting for their views and well-read intellectuals as there ever were, it’s just a fact they were wrong in many rudimentary ways.
+This article was not meant to demonize either of these fine men, for unlike Marx, whose personal letters prove him to be a resentful ignorant autocrat and racist.
+Keys and Keynes were balanced individuals fighting for their views and well-read intellectuals as there ever were, it’s just a fact they were wrong in many rudimentary ways.
 They inveighed their mistakes into the political arena and we are paying for it today.
-It is a warning to intellects everywhere, absolute knowledge is a myth and it is why the political apparatus shouldn’t be used to resolve intellectual and social disputes; issues should be resolved in the uncensored public square without the threat of or the use of force; that's what freedom of speech is for, to resolve the chaos of our inner speech with the outer goals of society and is why censoring certain types of speech is exceedingly dangerous in a democracy.
+It is a warning to intellects everywhere, absolute knowledge is a myth and it is why the political apparatus shouldn’t be used to resolve intellectual and social disputes; issues should be resolved in the uncensored public square without the threat of, or the use of force; that's what freedom of speech is for, to resolve the chaos of our inner speech with the outer goals of society and is why censoring certain types of speech is exceedingly dangerous in a democracy.

-ENDNOTE: * The actual quote is, “Economics departments are dominated by Marxism, which is taken straight or on the rocks, in the form of Keynesianism.”
-Ayn Rand in, Philosophy: Who Needs It, (Fairness Doctrine for Education).
+* The actual quote is, “Economics departments are dominated by Marxism, which is taken straight or on the rocks, in the form of Keynesianism.”
+Ayn Rand, in, Philosophy: Who Needs It, (Fairness Doctrine for Education, circa, the 1970s).

 © 2023 - E. A. St. Amant